If you're one of many Manchester house movers thinking of moving to a different area of Manchester, this in-depth guide has you covered.

 Manchester’s transport system features regular bus and tram services throughout the city.
 For a monthly ticket, it costs £46 for local transport.

-If you have just moved to Manchester, it is likely you will be visiting the city centre at some point, so you will probably have to use the trams.
+If you have just moved to Manchester, you will likely be visiting the city centre at some point, so you will probably have to use the tram.
 You need to know the difference between pedestrian-only and shared-pedestrian tram pavements.

 Manchester also has the Metrolink, a light rail system operating through Greater Manchester from the north in Bury to the south in Altrincham.
-The Metrolink’s ticket purchasing system is incredibly user friendly.
+Metrolink’s ticket purchasing system is incredibly user-friendly.
 It auto-completes the name of your station, is available in several languages, and can be paid for using your card or cash.

 The only issue is that you cannot buy a ticket on the tram – it has to be bought on the platform.